Contemporary International Criminal Law Issues - Contributions in Pursuit of Accountability for Africa and the WorldApril 2023

 Takeh B.K.
 Sendze is an Advocate and Legal Officer with the United Nations International Residual Mechanism for Criminal Tribunals in Arusha, Tanzania.

-Adesola Adeboyejo is a Trial Lawyer at the International Criminal Court.
+Adesola Adeboyejo works at the Centre for African Justice, Peace and Human Rights in The Hague, The Netherlands and was a Trial Lawyer at the International Criminal Court.

-Sir Howard Morrison QC is a former International Judge and an Associate Tenant at Doughty Street Chambers in London, United Kingdom.
+Sir Howard Morrison KC is a former International Judge and an Associate Tenant at Doughty Street Chambers in London, United Kingdom.

 Sophia Ugwu is a Solicitor and Advocate who founded the Centre for African Justice, Peace and Human Rights in The Hague, The Netherlands.